-‘a black gown plainly made without fashion – over it they wore a black silk handkerchief crossed in front – a plain cap made round which fitted close to the head and a broad black ribbon bound tightly about the head.
-When going out to attend the schools they wore long mode cloaks, the hoods of which they always threw over the small black bonnets worn by them on these occasions.’
+“…a black gown plainly made without fashion – over it they wore a black silk handkerchief crossed in front – a plain cap made round which fitted close to the head and a broad black ribbon bound tightly about the head.
+When going out to attend the schools they wore long mode cloaks, the hoods of which they always threw over the small black bonnets worn by them on these occasions.“

+The Charles Turner’s 1809 engraving of Nano Nagle shows the full bonnet, pristine white with a black headpiece, large lappets coming past Nano’s ears and a very predominant ruffle at the front.
+Looking closely at the Turner image, how do you read that central n-shape in the ruffle – as a n-shaped gap?
 Many people have read the top of the frill as an n-shaped gap where the fabric of the ruffle tapers into the central headpiece at the top of the forehead.

-Look at this image gallery of examples:
+Could it be that a flamboyant ripple of ruffle in the Turner engraving has given rise to Nano being depicted wearing a very different bonnet from the one she really wore?
+Having the original bonnet leads us to raise some questions about later representations of Nano and her bonnet.
 The further from the original engraving these bonnets get, the less like the original engraving and our surviving bonnet.
 In later depictions bonnets look closer to a white latex turban!

 Lots more research is needed to see if bonnets with a central divide in the ruffle existed.
 Thankfully one fabulous scholar, Sherri Saines, has spent years looking at surviving 18th-century bonnets in America.
 Her blog https://capalog.blog/ is a mine of information, photographs of original bonnets and Sherri’s attempts to recreate them using traditional fabrics and methods.
 Her research has thrown up no such bonnet with the divided ruffle.